Blue Riband

 The Blue Riband (/ˈrɪbənd/) is an unofficial accolade given to the passenger liner crossing the Atlantic Ocean in regular service with the record highest average speed.
 The term was borrowed from horse racing and was not widely used until after 1910.
 The record is based on average speed rather than passage time because ships follow different routes.

 Also, eastbound and westbound speed records are reckoned separately, as the more difficult westbound record voyage, against the Gulf Stream and the prevailing weather systems, typically results in lower average speeds.

 Of the 35 Atlantic liners to hold the Blue Riband, 25 were British, followed by five German, three American, and one each from Italy and France.
-Thirteen were Cunarders (plus Queen Mary of Cunard White Star), five White Star liners, with four owned by Norddeutscher Lloyd, two by Collins, two by Inman, two by Guion, and one each by British American, Great Western, Hamburg-America, the Italian Line, Compagnie Générale Transatlantique and finally the United States Lines.
-The record set by United States in 1952 remains unbroken by any passenger liner.
+Thirteen were Cunarders (plus of Cunard White Star), five White Star liners, with four owned by Norddeutscher Lloyd, two by Collins, two by Inman, two by Guion, and one each by British American, Great Western, Hamburg-America, the Italian Line, Compagnie Générale Transatlantique and finally the United States Lines.
+The record set by in 1952 remains unbroken by any passenger liner.
 The next-longest period through which the Blue Riband was retained was 19 years, held from 1909 to 1929 by Mauretania.
 The shortest period was six weeks, by Bremen from July to August 1933.

 Many of these ships were built with substantial government subsidies and were designed with military considerations in mind.
 Winston Churchill estimated that the two Cunard Queens helped shorten the Second World War by a year.
-The last Atlantic liner to hold the Blue Riband, the SS United States, was designed for her potential use as a troopship as well as her service as a commercial passenger liner.
+The last Atlantic liner to hold the Blue Riband, the United States, was designed for her potential use as a troopship as well as her service as a commercial passenger liner.
 There was no formal award until 1935, when Harold K. Hales donated the Hales Trophy; though the rules for the Hales Trophy were different from the traditional rules for the Blue Riband (for example, the Hales Trophy was originally only awarded for westbound records) and changed several times thereafter.
 It was awarded to just three Blue Riband holders during the express liner era.
 The trophy continues to be awarded, though many people believe United States remains as the holder of the Blue Riband, because no subsequent record-breaker was in Atlantic passenger service.